zumasys/docs/site/docs/jbase/administration/utilities/msg/README.md

 Sends a message to the tty device associated with port number 31.

 ```
-MSG jim There is little future in being right when your boss is wrong
+MSG Jim There is little future in being right when your boss is wrong
 ```

-Sends message to the tty device for all users named jim.
+Sends message to the tty device for all users named Jim.

 ```
 m = @(-3):"Please log off now!"